samaswin87/decision_agent/gap_analysis.md

 ## Executive Summary

 The DecisionAgent is a well-designed, deterministic decision engine for Ruby that emphasizes explainability and auditability.
-It provides a solid foundation with core features like JSON-based rules, multiple scoring strategies, and audit capabilities. **Significant progress has been made** since the original analysis, with major features like versioning, A/B testing, and comprehensive monitoring now implemented.
+It provides a solid foundation with core features like JSON-based rules, multiple scoring strategies, and audit capabilities. **Significant progress has been made** since the original analysis, with major features like versioning, A/B testing, batch testing, RBAC, and comprehensive monitoring now implemented.

-This analysis identified **30+ remaining missing features** across **12 major categories** (down from 45+), with critical enterprise features like versioning, A/B testing, and monitoring now **completed**.
+This analysis identified **25+ remaining missing features** across **12 major categories** (down from 45+), with critical enterprise features like versioning, A/B testing, batch testing, monitoring, and RBAC now **completed**.

 ---